While its name may (literally) be "Bland," its history is anything but.

 The idea for this episode of "What's In A Name" comes from our Georgia Public Broadcasting colleague Virginia Prescott, who asks about the Blandtown neighborhood of Atlanta, just west of Atlantic Station.

 From a 2017 article by arts publication BURNAWAY:

 "According to Larry Keating’s 2001 book 'Atlanta: Race, Class and Urban Expansion,' the area was named for Felix Bland, a freed slave whose owner, Mrs. Viney Blank, willed the land to him.
 But Bland lost the land in the 1870s for not paying taxes, and in the 1880s a developer acquired the property and partially developed it as a residential area for the mostly African American community.
 Industry eventually gravitated to the area, but with the exception of a 1928 fire that left 75 people homeless, Blandtown was a thriving community until 1956, when it was rezoned by the city from residential to heavy industry."

-Atlanta artist Gregor Turk wanted to draw attention to the neighborhood's history so he created the image you see below.
+Atlanta artist Gregor Turk wanted to draw attention to the neighborhood's history, so he created the image below.

 Here's the BURNAWAY article by Stephanie Cash.